Thiago Santos: Professional Fighters League

 After fighting out his UFC contract, it was announced on September 8, 2022, that Santos had signed a multi-fight deal with the Professional Fighters League, and that he would be a participant in their 2023 season as a light heavyweight.

-Santos will start of the 2023 season against Rob Wilkinson on April 1, 2023 at PFL 1.
+Santos started off the 2023 season against Rob Wilkinson on April 1, 2023 at PFL 1.
+He lost the bout via unanimous decision.
+The result of the bout was later overturned to a no contest after Wilkinson tested positive for Elevated t/e ratio resulting from the androgynous origin of testosterone.

+Santos was scheduled to face Mohammad Fakhreddine on June 8, 2023 at PFL 4.
+On May 9, 2023, it was announced that Santos had failed a commission drug test and was pulled from the season.
+Santos was later suspended 6 months and fined for testing positive for Clomifene.

+Santos faced Yoel Romero on February 24, 2024, at PFL vs. Bellator.
+He lost the bout by unanimous decision.

+Santos stepped in on short notice to replace Sergei Bilostenniy against Denis Goltsov at PFL 4 on June 13, 2024.
+He lost the bout via TKO in the first round.

+Global Fight League

+On December 11, 2024, it was announced that Santos was signed by Global Fight League.

+Santos was scheduled to face Devin Clark on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.

 Personal life

-Santos has a son, Hiago, from a previous relationship.
-He is soccer player in Grêmio Foot-Ball Porto Alegrense.
+Santos has a son from a previous relationship.

 Santos runs a non-profit organization that offers free mixed martial arts training for children coming from poor families.

-Santos is in a relationship with fellow UFC athlete, Yana Kunitskaya.
-The pair got engaged in December, 2020, and in August 2021, Kunitskaya announced that they were expecting their first child together.
+Santos is married to UFC women's bantamweight Yana Kunitskaya.
+The pair got engaged in December 2020 and in August 2021 Kunitskaya announced they were expecting their first child together.